Kucha: Kucha and Buddhism

 Kucha was an important Buddhist center from Antiquity until the late Middle Ages.
 Buddhism was introduced to Kucha before the end of the 1st century, however it was not until the 4th century that the kingdom became a major center of Buddhism, primarily the Sarvastivada, but eventually also Mahayana Buddhism during the Uighur period.
 In this respect it differed from Khotan, a Mahayana-dominated kingdom on the southern side of the desert.

 According to the Book of Jin, during the third century there were nearly one thousand Buddhist stupas and temples in Kucha.
 At this time, Kuchanese monks began to travel to China.
 The fourth century saw yet further growth for Buddhism within the kingdom.
 The palace was said to resemble a Buddhist monastery, displaying carved stone Buddhas, and monasteries around the city were numerous.

-Kucha is well known as the home of the great fifth-century translator monk Kumārajīva (344-413).
+Buddhism was the prominent faith in Kucha, and continued to be for centuries.
+After the Islamic conquest Buddhist structures, artwork, and other evidence of Buddhist worship had begun to vanish, being replaced with Islamic structures.
+The Kizil Caves, located in the Kucha region, have been excavated and the archaeological missions to the cave sites have subsequently revealed the city was once a Buddhist place of worship.

+The structures known as the Kizil Caves and their subsequent artworks connect the ancient city of Kucha to surrounding areas with the historical spread of Buddhism.
+The practice of Buddhist faith in the city led to the creation of several Buddhist artworks and structures, which have been the subject of archaeological investigations since the early 20th century.
+The Kizil Caves were even labeled a world heritage site in 2014 by UNESCO, suggesting their importance in Chinese cultural history.
+These caves were influenced by Kucha's connection to the Sanskrit Buddhist practice and reflect this connection via its Buddhist artwork.

 Monks

+Monks in ancient Kucha were connected with other countries via language.
+Buddhist Monks from Kucha had communicated in Sanskrit, and thus had a connection to India through this language.

 Po-Yen

-A monk from the royal family known as Po-Yen travelled to the Chinese capital, Luoyang, from 256-260.
-He translated six Buddhist texts into Chinese in 258 at China's famous White Horse Temple, including the Infinite Life Sutra, an important sutra in Pure Land Buddhism.
+From 256 to 260, a monk named Po-Yen or Boyan who was from the royal family traveled to the Chinese capital, Luoyang.
+In 258, he translated six Buddhist texts into Chinese at China's famous White Horse Temple, including the Longer Sukhāvatīvyūha Sūtra, an important sutra in Pure Land Buddhism.

 Po-Śrīmitra

-Po-Śrīmitra was another Kuchean monk who traveled to China from 307-312 and translated three Buddhist texts.
+Po-Śrīmitra was another Kuchean monk who traveled to China (307 to 312) and translated three Buddhist texts.

 Po-Yen

-A second Kuchean Buddhist monk known as Po-Yen also went to Liangzhou (modern Wuwei, Gansu, China) and is said to have been well respected, although he is not known to have translated any texts.
+A second Kuchean Buddhist monk also known as Po-Yen or Boyan also went to Liangzhou (modern Wuwei, Gansu, China) and is said to have been well respected, although he is not known to have translated any texts.